ouboumour/blogging/DevOps/openssh/openssh.md

 ssh <YOUR_REMOTE_SERVER_USERNAME>@<YOUR_REMOTE_SERVER_ADDRESS>
 ```
 Note: For the very first time you are trying to connect to the remote machine, you'll be asked if you are sure you want to connect, just type yes.
 After that, you'll be asked to type the password for that specific user you want to connect with.
 Type the password and hit enter.

+On the very first ssh connection to a remote machine,
+the **.ssh** directory is created inside the home directory
+which contains the **known_hosts** file that stores all the servers fingerprints.
+That way it'll not ask you again for the connection confirmation.
+One other utility of the **known_hosts** file is that is preventing cyberattacks like Man-in-the-middle attack.